skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 **Target time**: 02:26:47

-* Revive Quina and reset until he/she is revived with exactly 1 HP; revive Viva and Freya as well, if needed.
+* Revive Quina and reset until he/she is revived with exactly 1 HP; revive Vivi and Freya as well, if needed.
 * Exit the room and enter the opposite door to face…

 ---

 #### Battle: Gizamaluke (5 AP)

-* If Zidane's turn comes up before Quina's then you can try to Steal once if you like - the 256/256 Elixir certainly won't hurt.
+* If Zidane's turn comes up before Quina's then you can try to Steal once if you like &ndash; the 256/256 Elixir certainly won't hurt.
 * Use Quina's Limit Glove!

 | Character | Ability | AP points |